I’m often asked what the best age is to spay and neuter a dog – and the real answer is, it depends!

 What are the benefits to spaying and neutering dogs?

 Removing your pet’s ability to reproduce benefits all furry friends, and it goes beyond just helping the pet overpopulation issue.
 Here are a few of the ways:

-Spaying females also eliminates heat cycles, which can be messy at best and downright annoying at worst.
+As an added bonus, spaying females eliminates heat cycles, which can be messy at best and downright annoying at worst.

-Now that you know the benefits of spaying and neutering, I’m sure you’re clamoring to the phone to schedule Fluffy’s appointment, right?
+Now that you know the benefits of spaying and neutering, I’m sure you’re clamoring to the phone to schedule your pet's vet appointment, right?